-Contact details LADO: 01872 326536
+Contact details LADO: 01872 326536; lado@cornwall.gov.uk

 If a referral needs to be made then this must go through MARU who will then pass it on to the LADO team.
-The referral form can be found at:- https://www.safechildren-cios.co.uk/media/28159358/lado-professional-allegations-referral-form.docx
+The referral form can be found on the OSCP website.

-10. Whistleblowing:
+10. Whistleblowing

 Please adhere to the schools whistleblowing policy.
-Revised in September 2017